 2.Plan Your Interval Training

-An old rule of thumb says that you get good at what you train.
+An old rule of thumb says that you get good at training.
 Using a power meter makes it easy to train exactly what you want to improve.

-In this case we would like to focus on threshold power so we use our test result to plan the interval training.
-That means that if you hit an average power output of 276W in 20min maximum test, your intervals could look like this:
+In this case, we would like to focus on threshold power, so we use our test result to plan the interval training.
+That means that if you hit an average power output of 276W in a 20min maximum test, your intervals could look like this:

 3 x (8 + 4min) 275 / 140W

 That means 8minutes work with a power output around 275W followed by 4minutes with active recovery around 140W.
-You shall repeat these intervals 3 times which gives a total of 24minutes with 275W and 12minutes with 140W.
+You shall repeat these intervals three times, giving a total of 24minutes with 275W and 12minutes with 140W.

 3. Ride your wattage controlled intervals

 Now you are ready to start your interval training.
-After a solid incremental warm up you are ready for the interval session.
+After a solid incremental warm-up, you are prepared for the interval session.